How Much Weight Loss Causes Loose Skin?

 - You can either lose weight slowly and steadily, allowing the skin in your problem areas enough time to adapt to the new bodyweight.
-You can accelerate the process somewhat with a healthy diet, nutrition, and some supplementation.
+You can accelerate the process somewhat with a healthy diet, nutrition, and some supplementation with certain nutrients.

-- You don’t get hung up over loose skin.
-Just continue to focus on the weight loss.
+- You don’t get hung up over how you can get rid of loose skin.
+Just stick to your daily routine and continue to focus on the weight loss.
 In all probability, it’s going to make you fitter, healthier and more active anyway.
 So focus on the bigger picture and cross the bridge when you come to it.
-Yes, there are ways in which you can restore your skin to its former glory.
+Yes, there are ways in which you can tighten loose skin and restore it to its former glory.

 Let’s talk about the first way in detail.

-Many a time, during weight loss, our diets become micro-nutrient deficient, which results in the skin losing elastin and collagen.
+Many a time, when undertaking a major weight loss journey, our diets become deficient in certain nutrients and micro-nutrients, which results in less collagen and elastin molecules.
 Omega-3 fatty acids found in fatty fish such as Salmon helps keep your skin hydrated.
-Avocados are incredibly healthy and are a rich source of skin-healthy fats that improve the elasticity.
+Avocados are incredibly healthy and are high quality sources of skin-healthy fats that improve the elasticity.
 (6)

 If your diet is deficient in Vitamins, it’s imperative that you pop a multivitamin pill every day.
 You need vitamins like Vitamin C & E, to protect the skin from free radical damage and to produce enough collagen.

 There’s at least one clinical study that reveals that dietary collagen might help improve skin elasticity.
-Although it’s a little preposterous to come to a definitive conclusion based on one study, there’s a lot of anecdotal evidence out there pertaining to Asian diets, which are rich in dietary collagen, and delayed aging in the population.
+Although it’s a little preposterous to come to a definitive conclusion as one study found, there’s a lot of anecdotal evidence out there pertaining to Asian diets, which are rich in dietary collagen, and delayed aging in the population.
 A little extra collagen protein in the diet never hurt anybody, did it?
 (7)